 Within a couple of decades, Hull’s vision would become reality.

-From the earliest days of New England’s settlement, horses had been important.
-They were brought from Europe on the earliest ships, coming from Britain, Spain and the Netherlands.
+From the earliest days of New England’s settlement, colonists prized their horses.
+They came from Europe on the earliest ships from Britain, Spain and the Netherlands.

 Over time, however, breeders in Rhode Island took a more active role in promoting the horse perfect for the new colonies: The Narragansett Pacer.
 Unlike a racehorse bred to produce quick, bursting speed over a flat course, it was a relatively small horse, but bred and trained to move swiftly over rough terrain with tremendous endurance.
 As a pacer, it had a somewhat awkward high step, but it did not sway from side to side and could carry a man 50 miles or more in a day.

-The British politician Edmund Burke wrote an Account of the European Settlement in America in 1857 that noted the emerging breeds of horses in New England:
+The British politician Edmund Burke wrote an Account of the European Settlement in America in 1857.
+In it, he noted the emerging breeds of horses in New England:

 They have, besides, a breed of small horses which are extremely hardy.
 They pace naturally, though in no very graceful or easy manner; but with such swiftness, and for so long a continuance, as must appear almost incredible to those who have not experienced it.

 As a member of Parliament, Burke tried to convince his colleagues to avoid war with America.
 Instead, he wanted to grant the colonies the right to establish their own parliament and courts, while remaining under the umbrella of the British Empire.
 His efforts in this regard failed, but the word of the Narragansett Pacer spread.

-By the early 1770s, horses were among the top 10 colonial exports.
+By the early 1770s, horses ranked among the top 10 colonial exports.
 Shipments of horses regularly left New England for the southern colonies and the Caribbean.